neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/shell-basics.md

 - [terminal basics](https://mrkaluzny.com/blog/terminal-101-getting-started-with-terminal/)
 - [command line cheat sheet](https://github.com/0nn0/terminal-mac-cheatsheet#english-version)

-[^1]: Before 2019 (v10.15) macOS' shell was called _bash_.
+[^1]: Before 2019 (v10.15) macOS' shell was called bash.
 Most bash commands will still work with zsh as well.
 Because it was so widespread, the word bash also became a [metonym](https://en.wikipedia.org/wiki/Metonymy) for any shell.
 Keep that in mind when googling.